New Technology Implementation and Process Interaction Challenges

 What Can I do to Avoid This?

 Review current process flows with a new mindset and open mind.
 Make sure your organization is spending its time and money wisely.
-Ask yourselves, “Do we clearly understand our goals and have a defined way to measure success that is more than a successful technology implementation, or number of open defects?”.
+Ask yourselves, “Do we clearly understand our goals and have a defined way to measure success that is more than a successful technology implementation, or a number of open defects?”.

 More specifically these are some immediate actions you can take.